 I was going to Oman for a job interview, but I don’t always feel the need to tell every stranger my every move.
 After all, I hadn’t told my boss of five years that I’d be spending my weekend interviewing for a better gig.

 Oman was humid and already hot in April.
-Friends picked me up at the airport and we spent the next three hours driving around, trying to decipher some very shoddy directions I’d been given to ‘a white building complex’, which describes pretty much every structure in Oman.
+Friends picked me up at the airport and we spent the next three hours driving around, trying to decipher some very shoddy directions I’d been given to ‘a white building complex’, which describes pretty much every structure in Muscat.

 I stayed the night, attended my interview, then headed back to the airport for the journey home.
 Bleary in Bangkok, Sunday morning local time I staggered off the plane.